 - If possible, feed at times when after-feeding behaviour can be observed.

 - If you see signs of bloat, call your veterinarian immediately.

 Releasing the trapped air and gas will relieve pressure on the surrounding organs and prevent the stomach's tissue from degenerating.
-A tube and stomach pump can be used for this, although surgery may be required on occasion.
+A tube and stomach pump can be used for this; however, surgery may be required on occasion.
 This can aid in stomach unwinding or curing GDV in dogs.

 Additionally, electrolyte-fortified intravenous fluids are also administered to improve blood flow to vital organs.
-In many cases, this necessitates the use of potent painkillers, antibiotics, and medications to treat the decrease of blood supply to the heart that has been brought on by bloat.
+In many cases, this necessitates the use of potent painkillers, antibiotics, and medications to treat the decreased blood supply to the heart due to bloating.

 As soon as the dog is steady, surgery is carried out.
 Your veterinarian may need to untwist the dog's stomach and remove any stomach wall tissue that might have died from a lack of blood supply.
 The veterinarian will also perform a treatment known as a gastropexy to suture the stomach to the body wall.
-As a result, the likelihood of the stomach rotating in the future is greatly decreased, thus preventing bloat in dogs.
+As a result, the likelihood of the stomach rotating in the future decreases significantly; thus, preventing bloat in dogs.

 Feeding management offers the best method available for reducing risk until the exact cause of bloat can be identified.
 Although not 100% effective, these measures can reduce the number of dogs that face this serious, life-threatening condition.